BreitiDE/ha-gpsd-sensors/README.md

   name: GPSd Sensors
 ```

+Externel gpsd vs. local.
 By default, the integration looks for gpsd on `localhost` on port `2947`.
 If your
 `gpsd` server is on a different host, you must configure the the `host` and `port`:

 ```yaml